dehesselle/jhb/etc/jhb.conf.d/README.md

 The filename is also the prefix for any variable or function name within.

-A file is not allowed to depend on any function or variable outside this directory, with the exception of functions included from `bash_d.sh`.
+A file is not allowed to depend on any function or variable outside this directory.